nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

+* `findm John` followed by `setm 2 d/1` sets the availability of the person at index 2 in the results of the `findm` command to be Monday
 * `listm` followed by `setm 5 d/1 2` sets the availability of the person at index 5 in the member list to be Monday and Tuesday
-* `findm John` followed by `setm 2 d/1` sets the availability of the person at index 2 in the results of the `findm` command to be Monday
+* `listm` followed by `setm 1 2 3 d/3 4` sets the availability of the first three members in the member list to be Tuesday and Thursday :camera:

 [Back to Table of Contents](#table-of-contents)